Romanian Sovereigntist Bloc: History

-On 25 November 2023, several political parties announced the creation of the Romanian Sovereigntist Bloc, which includes: Right Republican Party, Romanian Nationhood Party, Coalition for the Nation, Reformist Party, Homeland Party, Christian Social Popular Union Party.
+On 25 November 2023, several political parties announced the creation of the Romanian Sovereigntist Bloc, which includes Right Republican Party, Romanian Nationhood Party, Coalition for the Nation, Reformist Party, Homeland Party, Christian Social Popular Union Party.
 The Bloc proposes several revisions of the Constitution, the President of Romania's term shortened to 4 years and more powers transferred to the Parliament, to ban experimental medical treatments without the written consent of the patient, to protect the sexual identity of children, to ban the monitoring of citizens without the approval of the court and others, the prohibition of the occupation of public functions by former members of the intelligence services and their exclusively civil organization, and increasing Parliament's representativeness by imposing an electoral threshold of 1% (compared to the current 5%).
 These revisions to the Constitution are called by the bloc as the "Third Republic", claiming that the first republic was imposed by the Soviets, the second republic was imposed by Euro-Atlantic structures, the third will be that of the Romanian people.
 However, it claims to support Romania's membership in both the EU and NATO.
 The Bloc is also socially conservative, opposing same-sex marriage.

 The Bloc's candidate for the 2024 Romanian presidential election is former minister of finance Eugen Teodorovici.

 A November 2023 poll gave the Bloc 8% of the voting intention, while another one from January 2024 gave it 9%.

-In March 2024, Ilan Laufer's National Identity Force Party left the AUR Alliance and joined the Bloc, with Laufer becoming its chairman.

-In April 2024, the Independent Social Democratic Party, founded by Marian Vanghelie and led by Leonard Petre, joined the BSR.
-The Bloc supports Vanghelie's candidacy for mayor of Sector 5.